mrvautin/adminMongo/README.md

 ## Future plans

-In coming versions search functionality and an improved database dashboard will be added.
+In coming versions an improved database dashboard will be added.

 ## License